 I, myself, jumped on the Song of Ice and Fire bandwagon a couple of years before the HBO series.
 At the time, I thought it was an older series (having heard about it “around” for some time), and was really shocked when I realized the books weren’t all written yet.
 It took took me a few chapters to acclimatize myself to the the slightly-altered language, but once I got past that, I took to the series with a vengeance.
 I recall thinking from about 3/4s into the first book, A Game of Thrones, that what the book got right was a detailed portrayal of everyday life, assuming that your life is that of the nobility.

 My first impressions of the TV series were very good.
-Viewing, here seemed to be an extremely high fidelity of the script relative to the book.
-Although, I must say, going back and re-reading the book after watching the series showed me where the cuts were made for the video treatment.
-Again, and this impressed me as well, many of the cuts focused on downsizing the scale to make it doable on TV.
-Scenes that should have dozens of guards facing off would have a dozen or so total.
+Just based on a cold watching without revisiting the source material first, here seemed to be an extremely high-fidelity adaptation of the script relative to the book.
+I must say, though, going back and re-reading the book after watching the series was a bit surprising.
+It became very clear where the cuts were made for the video treatment.
+But even this left me with a positive impression.
+Quite a few of the cuts were focused on downsizing the scale to make the story doable on TV.
+For example,scenes that should have dozens of guards facing off would have a dozen or so total.
 Notably, Tyrion was knocked out early on in his first battle, avoiding the difficulty of portraying a massive battle scene on screen.
-I also thought the casting was dead-on, with one exception.
+I also thought the casting was dead-on, with one complaint.
 Everyone in the TV show is just too damn old.

 The success of the series would seem to expose an appetite for fantasy, particularly in the adult markets.
 But the hunt for similar material also can exploit the historical themes to which A Song of Fire and Ice alludes.
-The story is clearly inspired by history, with the kingdoms of Westeros and beyond clearly having historic counterparts.
-Any effort to map, one-to-one, the events of the stories to, say, the War of the Roses will surely fail.
-Author Martin clearly mixed and matched and made up as needed.
-But clearly (for example), similarities between Game of Thrones and the actual succession of Henry VIII are going to help sell a series dramatizing the latter.
+The story is clearly inspired by history, with the kingdoms of Westeros and beyond having historic counterparts, both obvious and not so.
+Any effort to map, one-to-one, the events of the stories to, say, the War of the Roses will surely fail as author Martin tends to mix and match and make up as needed.
+Nonetheless, similarities between Game of Thrones and the actual succession of Henry VIII are going to help sell a series dramatizing the latter.

-The connection to A Game of Thrones also aided by the selection of Robb Stark to be Cosimo de’ Medici (although, watching, I didn’t pick up the connection – I had to look up the actor afterwards).
+Getting back to the subject of this particular article, the connection between Medici: Masters of Florence and A Game of Thrones is aided by the selection of Robb Stark to be Cosimo de’ Medici (although, watching, I didn’t pick up the connection – I had to look up the actor afterwards).
 In stark (heh heh) contrast to the casting in Game of Thrones, the actor playing the lead role is more than 10 years younger than the character he plays.
-Of course, part of the issue here is the story is told through a series of flashbacks, and Madden (that’s Robb’s real name – who knew?) must be, on the same viewing night, both a dozen years older as well as some 8-10 years younger.
+Of course, part of the issue here is the story is told through a series of flashbacks, and Madden (that’s Robb’s real name – who knew?) must be, on the same viewing night, both a dozen years older as well as some 8-10 years younger than his real age.